mscharley/ruby-skype/README.md

 Windows support has been attempted, but isn't functional.
-If you would like to help, then please look at the windows and windows-dl branches and see if you can get them running.
+If you would like to help, then please look at the windows and windows-dl branches and see if you can get one of them running.

 Documentation
 -------------